 6:45 PM – Arrival in Anchorage via Motorcoach Bus

 - A catered sack lunch is provided (sandwich, fruit, dessert & bottled water).
 Veggie or other dietary requests are welcome, please notify us ahead of time.

-- We provide splash tops, spray skirts & Personal Flotation Device (life vest) for all kayak tours.
-Life Vests & rain ponchos if needed for all raft trips.
+- We provide life vests & rain ponchos if needed for all raft trips.

-- We will provide ice crampons or ice cleats for your glacier walk depending on glacier conditions & your footwear, and trekking poles.
+- We will provide ice crampons or ice cleats for your glacier walk depending on glacier conditions & your footwear.

 - Bring warm clothes & layers, plus warm socks to wear.

 - Most guests bring their cameras, we can’t guarantee that they won’t get wet, but you should get amazing photos.